-How Does the Illicit Market for Personal Data Operate?
+The Illicit Market for Personal Data: How Does it Operate?

 The Digital Black Market's Mechanics